Share

 Before applying for your CCB license, you need:

 • Surety bond - minimum $25,000 for most residential licenses ($15,000 for RLC).
 Your surety company files the bond directly with the CCB.
 Shop multiple providers - premiums vary based on credit and business history.
-If you have a dual endorsement, you need two separate bonds.
+Good credit: 1–3% of bond amount.
+Poor credit: 5–15%.

 • General liability insurance - minimum $500,000 for most license types.
 Your insurer files a Certificate of Insurance with the CCB.
 The Certificate Holder must be listed as "Construction Contractors Board, PO Box 14140, Salem, OR 97309".